SWAQ-giftech/api/README.md

 You can request access to our demo environment [here](https://swaq.co/sell-swaq/#contact).

-We have a [Swagger UI](https://api.stg.swaq.ddn.amalgama.co/api-docs/index.html?urls.primaryName=Merchant%20API%20V1%20Docs) where you can try the endpoints.
+We have a [Swagger UI](https://api.stg.swaq.ddn.amalgama.co/api-docs/index.html?urls.primaryName=Merchant%20API%20V1%20Docs) were you can try the endpoints.

 ## Table of Contents
   * [Language](#language)
   * [API key](#api-key)
   * [Self printed integration](#self-printed-integration)